 Man Of Steel 2

 When Batman v Superman: Dawn of Justice was first announced, it appeared from the outside that it would also serve as Man of Steel 2.
 As the project moved through development, however, it very much morphed into something else (a.k.a. the setup for Justice League), and while it dealt with consequences from the 2013 Zack Snyder movie, it was made clear that fans would have to wait an extra minute for the son of Krypton to get another real solo adventure.
 Now it’s years later, and we are still waiting to find out what’s going to happen.
 It’s no longer clear if Henry Cavill is still going to be the big screen version of Clark Kent a.k.a.
 Superman going forward, and there are currently no filmmakers attached to make a Man of Steel 2.

 Green Lantern Corps

-Following the unfortunate Green Lantern movie that came out in 2011, Warner Bros. and DC Comics are rebooting the story of the famed intergalactic peace keeping force by making a team movie instead of just focusing on a single Emerald Knight.
-Not much is known about the project yet, though it's been announced that the film could actually feature both Hal Jordan and John Stewart in addition to other famous intergalactic agents.
+Following the unfortunate Green Lantern movie that came out in 2011, Warner Bros. and DC Comics are rebooting the story of the famed intergalactic peace keeping force by reportedly making a team movie instead of just focusing on a single Emerald Knight.
+Not much is known about the project yet, though it's been announced that the film will feature both Hal Jordan and John Stewart in addition to other famous intergalactic agents.
 It's also unclear exactly how this developing feature project will co-exist alongside the HBO Max series that is currently in the works.